Comedy actors take spotlight in Sundance drama competition

 The drama competition will see films explore existential issues or a bigger commentary on human nature.

-"Advantageous" questions society's notions of beauty, ageing and relevance in a near-futuristic world, while "Z for Zachariah" uses a post-apocalyptic environment to discuss the primal elements of survival.
+"Advantageous" questions society's notions of beauty, aging and relevance in a near-futuristic world, while "Z for Zachariah" uses a post-apocalyptic environment to discuss the primal elements of survival.

 In the eclectic U.S. documentary competition, with films ranging from Evel Knievel biopic "Being Evel" and Los Angeles porn industry insight "Hot Girls Wanted" to a white supremacist trying to take over a small town in "Welcome to Leith," films were selected for their innovative approach.